mkaz/code-syntax-block/readme.md

 # Code Syntax Highlighting Block

-A WordPress plugin which extends Gutenberg adding a new code block with syntax highlighting.
+A WordPress plugin which extends Gutenberg by adding syntax highlighting to the core code block.

 Example: